Lennart Backman

-Kurt Lennart Ingemar Backman (born 7 February 1934) is a Swedish former footballer who played as a winger.
+Kurt Lennart Ingemar Backman (7 February 1934 – 24 January 2026) was a Swedish footballer who played as a winger.
 He made more than 200 Allsvenskan appearances for IFK Norrköping and AIK between 1957 and 1968.
 A full international between 1958 and 1966, he won 31 caps and scored three goals for the Sweden national team.

 Club career

 Born in Skellefteå, Backman started off his career with Skellefteå IF.
 In 1957, he signed for the Allsvenskan team IFK Norrköping where he played for two seasons.
 In 1959, he signed with AIK with which he spent ten seasons, appearing in a total of 194 league games.
 Nine of these seasons were spent in Allsvenskan, while he spent the 1962 season with AIK in Division 2 Svealand.
 In Division 2, Backman scored a total of 19 goals in 24 games, helping AIK win Division 2 Svealand and win promotion back to Allsvenskan by qualifying through the 1962 Allsvenskan promotion playoffs.
 He retired from professional football in 1968.